 auto lambda = [&x]() { std::cout << x << std::endl; };

-It is very important to ensure that captured external variables remain valid when the lambda function executes if the order of execution of lambdas is uncertain
+It’s important to ensure that the external variable is valid when the lambda executes if the execution order of the lambda is uncertain.